Introduction to Data Storytelling: Narratives from Data (Live Stream)

 In this data age, the ability to extract value from data is highly sought after by both individuals and organizations.
 While data analytics is often associated with hard skills such as database management, programming and statistics; hard skills alone are not enough.
 It requires the right mix of soft skills to contextualize the problem, make sense of the analysis and communicate it in a concise, coherent and compelling fashion to drive action.

-This is one of a series of three one-day online workshops.
+This is ONE of FOUR virtual workshops that make up a comprehensive curriculum on Analytics.
 Each workshop is modular in nature, addressing different aspects along the analytics value chain.

 - Data Analysis – focuses on the technical aspects of mining data for objective insights